simonesestito/wasaphoto/README.md

 ## Project structure and architecture

+First of all, a quick note on **webui/node_modules**:
+I'm really against committing that folder, since it makes no sense, also considering that many packages have different build outputs based on the host architecture.
+And also, *yarn* has a feature for Vendoring, which is specifically made for this purpose.

+Anyway, it's required on the specs for this exam, so I can't help but commit that folder too.

+And now, let's talk about real project structure:

 * `service/` contains all the private application code (project-specific functionalities).
 	* `service/features` contains all the application code, **packaged by features**, which is a more robust way of packaging source code compared to the more naive approach of packaging by type (e.g.: controllers, services, ...)